sensedeep/onetable-cli/README.md

 onetable reset
 ```

-Generate a specific version migration
+Generate a specific version migration.

 ```sh
 onetable --bump 2.4.3 generate
 ```

-Do a dry run for a migration and not execute
+Do a dry run for a migration and not execute.
+This will set params.dry to true when invoking the up/down.
+It is up to the up/down routines to implement the dry run functionality if that support is desired.

 ```sh
 onetable --dry up